Ways Resident Physicians Earn Extra Money

 What are the different ways a resident physician can earn extra money?

 Many of you are probably thinking, how the hell am I going to have time to make extra money during training?
 It is valid because some need extra cash.
 And so I have a few ways to make extra money if you have time.
+The question of, how much does a resident physician make could provide valuable insights into why you may need an additional income source.

 Before I get into this, there are some ACGME prohibitions against working for several days in a row or a certain number of hours within a few days.
 It would be best if you investigated those before you start the first potential possibility, which is moonlighting.
+For comprehensive regulations, refer to the ACGME website.

 Make Extra Money by Moonlighting